Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 \subsection{Analysis}

-We haven't determined the time needed to compute the shortcut and Schur complement graphs yet; however, we will see in Sections \ref{schurComplement} and \ref{numericalPrecision} that it requires $\Tilde{O}(n^{\alpha})$ rounds.
-Altogether, the algorithm leads to a runtime of as there are $O(\sqrt{n})$ phases which each take time $\Tilde{O}(n^\alpha)$.
-Finally, we bound the error between the algorithms sampling distribution and the true uniform distribution.

-\begin{theorem} The final spanning tree is drawn with total variation distance at most $\epsilon$ from the uniform distribution. \end{theorem} \begin{proof} Suppose for the moment that in each phase we generate a truly random walk on the graph \schur$(G,S)$ that ends at the first visit to the $\rho$-th distinct vertex.
+\begin{lemma} The final spanning tree is drawn with total variation distance at most $\epsilon$ from the uniform distribution. \end{lemma} \begin{proof} Suppose for the moment that in each phase we generate a truly random walk on the graph \schur$(G,S)$ that ends at the first visit to the $\rho$-th distinct vertex.
 It is easy to see, by the correctness of the Aldous-Broder algorithm, that we would generate a spanning tree of $G$ sampled uniformly at random.

-Now, by the value of $c_2$ we chose earlier and the union bound, the random walk fails to visit $\rho$ distinct vertices in any phase with probability at most $\epsilon/2$.
+Now, recall that we chose $\ell$ such that the probability that any non-final phase fails to visit $\rho$ distinct vertices is at most $\epsilon/2$.
 Say in this case we simply output an arbitrary spanning tree.
-Furthermore, in each phase, the perfect matching we sample has total variation distance error at most $\frac{\epsilon}{2\sqrt{n}}$.
-The total variation distance error of our algorithm then follows by applying the union bound across all phases and adding the two sources of error. \end{proof}
+Furthermore, in each phase, the perfect matching we sample has total variation distance error of at most $\frac{\epsilon}{4\sqrt{n}}$.
+We note that there are at most $2\sqrt{n}$ phases for sufficiently large $n$, as we visit at least $\sqrt{n}-2$ distrinct new vertices in each phase.
+The total variation distance error of our algorithm then follows by again applying the union bound along with a coupling argument (as in Lemma \ref{couplingLemma}) across all phases and adding the two sources of error. \end{proof}